 David Diaz (LCI #4712) - Programs Director - David is a graduate of South El Monte High School, Arizona State University, and Claremont Graduate University (Masters of Public Health).Spanish-English bilingual, David has a background in early childhood education as a Lead Teacher for several years, then transitioned into working as a Behavioral Therapist working throughout the San Gabriel Valley.
 He has been involved in several volunteer projects with the American Heart Association tackling issues revolving around heart disease prevention and mental health.
 As BikeSGV Programs Director, David helps manage the group's community programs with a particular focus on underserved communities in the central SGV.
 His hobbies include cardiovascular strength training, hiking, running, cycling, cooking, and reading.

-Catalina Gonzalez (LCI #4712) - Learn-to-Bike Coordinator - Catalina is a graduate of Wellesley College in Comparative Literature and Environmental Studies.
+Catalina Gonzalez (LCI #4712) - Learn-to-Bike and Open Streets Coordinator - Catalina is a graduate of Wellesley College in Comparative Literature and Environmental Studies.
 She has been involved in community and grassroots action projects in the Boston area and throughout the San Gabriel Valley.
 When she's not reading, she enjoys discovering new beaches and exploring the outdoors, watching movies, or learning a new musical instrument.